danielperez660/danielperez660.github.io/bypass.md

 Working off the assumption that we had to find the value which would store true in flag, we got to work.

-Thanks to our trusty breakpoint in line 39 we saw that the value which we were comparing our input against was "ThisIsAReallyReallySecureKeyButYouCanReadItFromSourceSoItSucks".
+Thanks to our trusty breakpoint in line 39 we saw that the value which we were comparing our input against was "ThisIsAReallyReallySecureKeyButYouCanReadItFromSourceSoItSucks" (figure 6).

 ![Final](/resources/Bypass/w.PNG)
 *Figure 7: Strings output on Bypass.exe*